Camp FAQ

 Health and Safety

 Due to the structure of our program, Circle Square Ranch requests that medications required throughout the year be sent with your child to camp.
-All medication brought to camp MUST be kept by ranch staff, including vitamins, puffers and Tylenol.
+All medication brought to camp MUST be kept by Ranch staff, including vitamins, puffers and Tylenol.
 They must be labelled properly with medication name and directions for use.
 Prescription medication MUST be in the original container with user’s name printed on label.
-If you want your child to carry their puffer or epipen with them please bring a fanny pack for that purpose.
+If you want your child to carry his/her puffer or epipen with them please bring a fanny pack for that purpose.
 We also request that a second puffer or epipen be checked in with the camp nurse.

 Please do not use the week of camp as a break from medication.